amac-lfc/frsystem/README.md

 ### frsystem

-Contains a program designed as a system for experimenting with face recognition.
+Contains a package designed as a system for experimenting with face recognition.

-### MaskFaceRecognition
+### frapp
-Contains a jupyter notebook that covers experiments with transfer learning to determine the best model in terms of face mask detection, and a program that uses the system from FaceRecognition folder to classify a face mask in real time.
+**mask_no_mask_classifier.ipynb** a jupyter notebook that covers experiments with transfer learning to determine the best model in terms of face mask detection

+**mask_recognizer.py** a program that uses frsystem and the best model (Xception) obtained from the notebook to classify a face mask on webcam.

+**face_recognizer.py** a program that uses frsystem to classify known faces on webcam.

-Contains a program that uses the system from FaceRecognition folder combined with the best face mask model from MaskRecognition to detect a face mask or name of the person (if known to the system) not wearing a face mask.
+**mask_face_recognizer.py** a program that uses frsystem and the face mask model to detect known faces without a mask on webcam.

 ## Usage Example

-### 1. Add Faces to database of known faces
+#### Step 1: Add known faces to database

 Adding known faces to the database that the system will recognize is possible through the following two methods:

-1. **Manual**
+ **Manual**
-    1. Camera - adding a known face through the webcam
+1. Camera - adding a known face through the webcam.
 When webcam window pops up, hit **ENTER** to take a picture of your face.
 Hit **ESC** to quit.

 2. File - adding a known face from a .jpg file

-2. **Folder Loop**
+**Folder Loop**

     The following directory structure is required to process images through a folder loop.
 For accurate face recognition add at least 5 images per person.